 It’s More Efficient

 On top of that, solar and wind energy tends to be a lot cheaper than more traditional methods of generating electricity, so if you were to switch over, it means an even further reduction in your expenses every month.
-While you may need a certain amount of upfront investment in order to become more dependent on these kinds of renewable energy, over the course of a few months, you’ll end up making that money back, plus more.
+While you may need a certain amount of upfront investment to become more dependent on these kinds of renewable energy, over a few months, you’ll end up making that money back, plus more.

 On top of that, your business may end up having a better reputation among potential customers, so you may end up attracting more customers solely due to how environmentally friendly your business is.
-Because of that, becoming environmentally friendly will end up making your business thrive in 2019.
+Because of that, becoming environmentally friendly will end up making your business thrive.